-- 2.49 The lawful use of any building, structure or land at the time of the enactment or amendment of any zoning ordinance or regulation may be continued, altered, restored or replaced in accordance with Oregon Revised Statutes 215.130 and 215.135. - 2.50 An alteration (including additions) or replacement of a nonconforming use or structure shall not create a greater adverse impact on the neighborhood, including but not limited to, noise, dust, lighting, traffic, odor, water use, sewage disposal impacts, and safety. - 2.51 As part of land use permit approval, impose conditions of approval that mitigate off-site effects of the approved use when necessary to: - 1.
+- 2.48 The lawful use of any building, structure or land at the time of the enactment or amendment of any zoning ordinance or regulation may be continued, altered, restored or replaced in accordance with Oregon Revised Statutes 215.130 and 215.135. - 2.49 An alteration (including additions) or replacement of a nonconforming use or structure shall not create a greater adverse impact on the neighborhood, including but not limited to, noise, dust, lighting, traffic, odor, water use, sewage disposal impacts, and safety. - 2.50 As part of land use permit approval, impose conditions of approval that mitigate off-site effects of the approved use when necessary to: - 1.
 Protect the public from the potentially deleterious effects of the proposed use; or - 2.
-Fulfill the need for public service demands created by the proposed use.
+Fulfill the need for public service demands created by the proposed use. - 2.51 Consider applicable goals of the Climate Action Plan when developing Zoning Code amendments.